A Re-evaluation of Early Woodstock Potteries

 Photo courtesy of the Consulting Archaeology Program, UVM.

 Corner of Rose Hill and Prosper Road in West Woodstock.
 According to written accounts, Moses Bradley’s pottery works was located just to the west of this intersection.
-What is now the hamlet of West Woodstock, in early times was referred to as “Bradley Flats” (or “The Flats” for short).
+In early times, what is now the hamlet of West Woodstock was referred to as “Bradley Flats” (or “The Flats” for short).

 Above: Articles in local papers about Moses Bradley, his confinement because of his debts, and the sale of his pottery business.